Porcelain vs. Ceramic Tile: What's the Difference?

 Ceramic and porcelain tiles share many similarities, but they also have noteworthy differences.
-Learn the pros and cons of each material to help you decide which is the better choice for your home project.
+Learn the pros and cons of each material to help you decide which is the better choice for floors, walls and other tile projects.

 Urban Kitchen with Teal Wall Tile